digilob/mcp-server-test/README.md

 # 🚀 Multi-AI MCP Server with Go LangChain Agent

-A revolutionary **Model Context Protocol (MCP) server** that integrates **5 major AI providers** with intelligent **Go LangChain-style orchestration**.
+A  **Model Context Protocol (MCP) server** that integrates **5 major AI providers** with intelligent **Go LangChain-style orchestration**.
 This project provides a complete AI ecosystem with file operations, multi-step workflows, and enterprise-grade performance.

 ## ⭐ **Star Features**